 The city can provide utilities to the development.
-The developer will be required to relocate the City lift station lying within the Little Avenue right-of-way that will be widened as a part of the project.
-Additionally, the City will request an extension of our electric service from the site to Vermont Street.
+Additionally, the city will request an extension of our electric service from the site to Vermont Street to loop the system and provide redundancy.

 Circulation

 Access to the development will be from Richins Avenue and Little Avenue.
 The 2005 traffic analysis indicated that there were no significant impacts.
 The addition of 20 additional lots from that time may increase traffic somewhat.
 Lots are no longer fronting onto Little Avenue but faced inward.
 The circulation pattern will be from Little Avenue, to Richins Avenue and into the subdivision to Steffen Way.
 The alternate would be to turn into the site from Little Avenue onto McLean/Steffen Way into the subdivision.